misiektoja/lol_monitor/README.md

 ## Requirements

-The script requires Python 3.12 or higher.
+The tool requires Python 3.12 or higher.

 It uses [pulsefire](https://github.com/iann838/pulsefire) library, also requests and python-dateutil.

 It has been tested successfully on:
 - macOS (Ventura & Sonoma)
+- Linux:
-- Linux (Raspberry Pi Bullseye & Bookworm based on Debian, Ubuntu 24)
+   - Raspberry Pi Bullseye & Bookworm
+   - Ubuntu 24
+   - Kali Linux 2024
 - Windows (10 & 11)

 It should work on other versions of macOS, Linux, Unix and Windows as well.